31 Years Ago: ‘This Is Spinal Tap’ Released

-Today we celebrate the March 2, 1984 release of one of history’s most acclaimed documentaries … nay, “rockumentaries,” ‘This is Spinal Tap,’ which for the first time told the amazing story of one of England’s most powerful, exuberant, and punctual rock bands: Spinal Tap.
+March 2, 1984, marks the release of one of history’s most acclaimed documentaries … nay, “rockumentaries,” This Is Spinal Tap, which told the story of one of England’s most powerful, exuberant and punctual fake rock bands: Spinal Tap.

 But what began as an earnest attempt to chronicle the legendary band’s triumphant comeback tour of America on the part of acclaimed director Marty DiBergi (you’ve probably seen one of his award-winning commercials), unexpectedly turned into quite a revealing and, at times, sobering glimpse — behind the music — of the creative, business and personal dynamics affecting a high-flying rock band.

-Presciently, DiBergi and his crew began rolling tape on the eve of Spinal Tap’s first visit to U.S. shores in half a decade; their first attempt to, shall we say, “Tap into America” following a string of poorly received LPs culminating in 1980’s ‘Shark Sandwich,’ which was infamously (and quite unfairly, we might add) reviewed in Rolling Rock magazine as simply “S— sandwich.”
+Presciently, DiBergi and his crew began rolling tape on the eve of Spinal Tap’s first visit to U.S. shores in half a decade; their first attempt to, shall we say, “Tap into America” following a string of poorly received LPs culminating in 1980’s Shark Sandwich, which was infamously (and quite unfairly, we might add) reviewed in Rolling Rock magazine as simply “S--- sandwich.”

-The feature-length documentary that followed felt like a front row seat for the band’s electrifying, high-decibel, multi-city concert tour, complete with staples such as ‘Rock and Roll Creation,’ ‘Big Bottom’ and ‘Stonehenge,’ backed by ambitious stage props (inanimate and breathing), plus insightful glimpses of the behind-the-scenes record company meetings preceding the imminent release of Tap’s eagerly awaited new album, ‘Smell the Glove,’ featuring promising first single ‘Hell Hole.’
+The feature-length documentary that followed felt like a front row seat for the band’s electrifying, high-decibel, multi-city concert tour, complete with staples such as "Rock and Roll Creation," "Big Bottom" and "Stonehenge," backed by ambitious stage props (inanimate and breathing), plus insightful glimpses of the behind-the-scenes record company meetings preceding the imminent release of Tap’s eagerly awaited new album, Smell the Glove’ featuring promising first single "Hell Hole."

-And yet, none of this unprecedented access could have prepared fans for the shocking sequence of events that not only threatened to derail their tour and ‘Smell the Glove’s’ release, but the long-term health of Spinal Tap’s very career, in general.
+And yet, none of this unprecedented access could have prepared fans for the shocking sequence of events that not only threatened to derail their tour and Smell the Glove’s release, but the long-term health of Spinal Tap’s very career, in general.
 To paraphrase director DiBergi, he may have set out with the humble goal of capturing the sights, sounds and smells of a hard working rock band on the road, but he got more … a lot more.
 And so did Spinal Tap’s legions of devoted fans.